The 10 Worst Neighborhoods In New York City For 2022

 Then, we ranked each neighborhood in New York City, New York for each of these criteria from worst to best.

-Next, we averaged the individual rankings for each criteria into a "Worst Score".
+Next, we averaged the individual rankings for each criterion into a “Worst Score.”

 Summary: The Worst Neighborhoods Around New York City

-Well there you have it -- the worst of the neighborhoods in New York City with Hunts Point landing at the bottom of the pack.
+Well, there you have it — the worst of the neighborhoods in New York City with Hunts Point landing at the bottom of the pack.

-As we mentioned earlier, the neighborhoods in New York City aren't all bad.
+As mentioned earlier, the neighborhoods in New York City aren’t all bad.
 Carnegie Hill takes the cake as the best place to live in New York City.

 We ranked the neighborhoods from worst to best in the chart below.